marodriguezd/SRT4U_Subtitle-Processor/README.md

 ## Features

-- **Support for SRT and VTT Formats**:
+- **Robust SRT/VTT Support**:
-   - Import and process SRT or VTT subtitle files with native file dialogs.
+   - Import and process SRT or VTT files, even with common formatting errors.
+   - The app automatically handles non-standard files, correcting issues like missing index numbers or incorrect timestamp separators.
    - Export processed subtitles in your chosen format (SRT or VTT).
-   - ⚠️ **Note**: VTT files with additional styles or metadata will be converted to plain text during processing (see **Important Notes** below).

 - **Smart Translation System**:
-   - Translate subtitles into multiple languages while preserving original timing structure.
+   - Translate subtitles into dozens of languages while preserving the original timing structure.
-   - Batch processing for efficient API usage and faster translation.
+   - Optimized translation calls ensure maximum reliability and timing integrity for each subtitle block.
-   - Auto-detection of source language for optimal translation quality.
+   - Auto-detection of the source language for optimal translation quality.

 - **Advanced Subtitle Cleaning**:
    - Automatically removes spam content, promotional messages, and unwanted text.